aryahonraopatil/aryahonraopatil/README.md

 ## Carpe Diem
-- ⚡ Fun fact: The human brain can store the equivalent of 2.5 petabytes of data, which is roughly equivalent to 3 million hours of television shows!!
+- ⚡ Fun fact: I can write with both my hands (might be a little rusty though!).
+My cousin got me to use my non-dominant hand and I really wanted to try it!